brenwell/EvenBetterAuthorizationSample/README.md

 This is how to set everything up (I believe)

 >
-The original Apple Doc for this project can be found in README-ORIG
+The original Apple Doc for this project can be found in README-APPLE

 In this example the 3 identifiers for the 3 targets are